Guidance on the arrangements for relief for site restoration work under parts 2 and 3 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

 LDTA/4120 WRA requests for further information

-The WRA must inform the landfill site operator of the time period in which the further information must be provided and this must be at least 30 days beginning with the day on which the notice is issued.
+- be at least 30 days beginning with the day on which the notice is issued

-The WRA and the landfill site operator may agree to extend these time periods.
+We may both agree to extend these time periods.

 LDTA/4130 WRA decision

-The WRA must issue a notice in writing to the landfill site operator of its decision within 30 days beginning with:
+We must issue a written notice of our decision to you within 30 days beginning with:

-- The day the WRA receive the application; or
+- the day we receive the application, or

-- the day on which the WRA receives the information or;
+- the day on which we receive the information, or

-The WRA and the landfill site operator may agree to extend these time periods.
+We may both agree to extend these time periods.

-If the WRA does not issue a notice of its decision within these time periods, then the WRA is to be treated as having approved the carrying out of the restoration work as detailed in the application.
-This will include any of the work that was carried out between the time when the application was made and the time when that period ended.
+If we do not issue a written notice of our decision within these time periods, then you should treat this as having approved the carrying out of the restoration work as detailed in the application.
+From the time the application was made until the completion date.

 LDTA/4140 WRA approval

-The approval given by the WRA may relate to all or part of the work described in the application for the approval; may relate to work carried out before or after the approval is given (or both) and; may be unconditional or subject to conditions, for example, a condition might require the landfill site operator to provide an update report to the WRA about the carrying out of the work.
+It may be unconditional or subject to conditions, for example, a condition might require the landfill site operator to provide an update report to us about carrying out the work.

 LDTA/4150 Variation of approval

-If the WRA requires further information for the purpose of deciding whether, or on what terms to vary the approval then the time periods are set out in LDTA/4120.
+If we require further information for the purpose of deciding whether, or on what terms to vary the approval then the time periods are set out in LDTA/4120.
 We must issue a notice to you of our decision on the variation request.

-The WRA may also vary the approval on its own initiative, if it is satisfied the variation is necessary to ensure the approval relates only to restoration work required by a condition of an environmental permit or planning permission related to the site.
+We may also vary an approval if we’re satisfied it’s necessary to ensure the approval relates only to restoration work required by a condition of an environmental permit or planning permission related to the site.

-If the WRA varies an approval on its own initiative, it must issue a notice in writing to the landfill site operator setting out the details of the variation.
+We must issue a written notice to you setting out the details of the variation.

 The variation of an approval does not affect the restoration work carried out in accordance with the approval before it was varied.